Overlay

 2. Flexibility

 Digital disruption and the fast pace of markets today requires a brand strategy that can flow and flex with change.
 An agile brand can’t be thought of as a logo or image – because it isn’t.
 It’s a system.
 It’s a way of living for your business and should be felt, understood, and brought to life by every member of the team.
-In order to be able to intelligently and powerfully adapt and flex, the strategy must be have a clear, directed brand purpose that allows for flexibility without losing clarity.
+In order to be able to intelligently and powerfully adapt and flex, the strategy must have a clear, directed brand purpose that allows for flexibility without losing clarity.

 3. Collaboration